dustmop/makechr/README.md

     -l               Lock tiles.
 Won't remove duplicates, leaving all tiles in the same position they appear in in the pixel art input.
                      Will only process the first 256 tiles in the input.
-If the image is only 128px by 128px, then only 8 blocks square will be processed.

     -t [strategy]    Strategy for traversing tile during CHR and nametable generation.
 Can be "horizontal", "block", "free", or.